TheChymera/mkstage4/README.md

   -p: compresses parallelly using pbzip2.
   -e: an additional excludes directory (one dir one -e).
   -s: makes tarball of current system.
-  -k: separately save current kernel modules and src (smaller & save decompression time).
+  -k: separately save current kernel modules and src (creates smaller archives and saves decompression time).
   -t: makes tarball of system located at the <target-mountpoint>.
   -C: specify tar compression (shows available on runtime and default is bz2)
   -h: displays help message.